Mercedes A-Class review - Reliability and safety

 - 5Practicality, comfort and boot spaceBoot and cubby spaces are an improvement over the old car’s, but the A-Class is still not as roomy as an Audi A3

-- 6Reliability and Safety - currently readingThe A-Class has top marks for safety, but Mercedes has below average brand satisfaction rating
+- 6Reliability and Safety - currently readingThe A-Class gets top marks for safety, but Mercedes has mixed feedback from our Driver Power customer satisfaction survey